 Kate and Laura Mulleavy have won numerous awards and accolades, including the CFDA Womenswear Designer of the Year, United States Artists Grant, and Cooper-Hewitt National Design Award for Fashion in 2009; the National Arts Award from Americans for the Arts in 2010; and most recently, the Legend of Fashion Award from the School of the Art Institute of Chicago in 2013.

-Catherine Opie’s portrait of the Mulleavy sisters is currently showcased at the Hammer Museum in Los Angeles, California.
+Catherine Opie’s portrait of the Mulleavy sisters was showcased at The Hammer Museum in Los Angeles, California.